 A programme consisting of open and closed ended questions was used as the basis for the appraisal.
 The results were reviewed by the Chairman and discussed with the Board.
 A separate appraisal of the Chairman has been carried out by the other members of the Board and the results reported back by the Senior Independent Director to the Chairman.
-The results of the performance evaluation were positive and demonstrated that the Directors showed the necessary commitment for the fulfilment of their duties.
+The results of the performance evaluation were positive and demonstrated that the Directors showed the necessary commitment and have the requisite experience for the fulfilment of their duties.